Pack, Ship or Duty-Free

 Everyone will tell you that shipping is expensive.
 There is no way around it, depending on your final destination, it can cost an additional 10 - 20 € a bottle to ship it back home.

-It has its advantages - and these are all cost related.
+Shipping home has its advantages, and these are all cost-related.

 Price Savvy Shoppers

-I will venture to say that those who are wine collectors or know their wine prices, will grasp rather quickly: shipping is (normally) still cheaper than purchasing the product at home.
-Purchasing a bottle at home means paying shipping, taxes/duties and the distributors fees...and if there is more than one distributor...then you are paying for all of their fees.
+I will venture to say that those who are wine collectors or know their wine prices, will grasp rather quickly: shipping is (normally) still cheaper than purchasing the product back at home.
+Purchasing a bottle at home means paying shipping, taxes/duties and the distributors fees... and if there is more than one distributor, then you are paying for all of their fees.
 So when you ship, yes, you still pay transport and taxes/duties but you can avoid those costly (and sometimes inflated) distributor fees.
 Result: even when you ship, the cost is less expensive per bottle.

 But don’t take my word for it.
-It would be wise to check out the prices of various types of wine at your local wine shop before you depart.
+It would be wise to check out the prices of various types of wine at your local wine shop before you depart and come to Italy.
 Price out a few different labels for Chianti Classico, Brunello and Vino Nobile.
 Have these price averages with you when you travel the different regions of Tuscany.
 The numbers will tell their own story.

 Sometimes it’s not just about being price savvy.
 Many times the small or local producers in Tuscany and their selection of wines are not even available on your home market.
-Do you really want to leave your new found favorite wine in Italy, never to be savoured again?
+Do you really want to leave your newly discovered favorite wine in Italy, never to be savored again?

 Baggage Weight Limits